refinedev/refine/documentation/blog/2023-05-23-react-tooltip.md

 <br/>

-refine was originally designed to provide a rapid way of bootstrapping enterprise-level React applications, complete with predefined pages.
-When you create a new headless project with refine, you’ll notice that these pages are already set up by default, but with placeholder data generated using the refine Inferencer package.
+Refine was originally designed to provide a rapid way of bootstrapping enterprise-level React applications, complete with predefined pages.
+When you create a new headless project with Refine, you’ll notice that these pages are already set up by default, but with placeholder data generated using the Refine Inferencer package.

 <br/>